When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 Unfortunately, the college football season is even shorter than the NFL season.
 Its regular season begins during the end of August and ends in early December.
 The playoffs across the country all wrapped up in early January, meaning that the college football season is only four and a half months long.

 This makes college football arguably the worst league to bet on if this is your sole sports betting endeavor.
 Similarly to the NFL, most of the games are played on one day of the week which cuts down on your opportunities to place bets.
+Check if your state allows sports betting on College Football.

 When you hear NCAA basketball most of us think of March Madness, especially when it comes to betting on NCAA basketball.
 It absolutely dominates March headlines with the NFL out of commission and the MLB yet to start up.

-Even though March Madness is a gambler’s heavan, when it comes to season length NCAA basketball is arguably the worst league to bet on exclusively.
+Even though March Madness is a gambler’s heaven, when it comes to season length NCAA basketball is arguably the worst league to bet on exclusively.
 It has the shortest season, along with college football, of all the popular North American leagues.
 NCAA basketball doesn’t get going until the second week of November and it’s all over by the time March Madness concludes in early April.

 Soccer fans might just be the luckiest fans in the world when it comes to all the different options and variety of leagues you can bet on within the same sport.